cs480x-21c/01-ghd3/README.md

 the django server and be able to load database information into some d3 visualizations in future projects.

 <h1>Design Achievement Description</h1>
-To improve the design of my project I tried to maintain a clean
+To improve the design of my project I tried to seperate areas of concern for grading by seperating different visualizations both in graphically on the page, but then in code via different components as well.
+I tried to use contrasting colors in the visualizations to make them easier to see as well!
+In order to maintain a good spacing and a reactive sizing of elements I used react to obtain the window size so I could scale visualizations for mobile or desktop viewing.